Mista-Log/Shortify/README.md

 # URL Shortener

-This is a simple URL shortener web application created using HTML, CSS, and JavaScript.
-The design of this application is taken from [frontendmentor.com](https://www.frontendmentor.io/challenges/url-shortening-api-landing-page-2ce3ob-G).
+This is a simple URL shortener web application created using HTML, CSS, JavaScript and Python..

 ## Table of Contents